 The Cathedral’s history is one of enjoying booms, surviving busts and God always being faithful.

 Since 1982 the Cathedral has expanded its campus, increased regular Sunday attendance and established an endowment.
-Known as the Guild of St. George, the Cathedral also houses a food pantry and emergency assistance service that serves 4,500 needy families a year.
 The Cathedral provides space for 12-Step meetings, community music programs and serves as a location for the opening ceremony of the annual Martin Luther King, Jr. parade.